-- 11.1 (a) A person who intends to practise as a barrister must serve the period of approved pupillage which shall, subject to reduction by the Chief Judge, be:- - (i) a period of not less than 12 months in the chambers of a junior barrister who, save in exceptional circumstances established to the satisfaction of the Bar Council, has continuously practised for not less than 5 years after commencement of full practice at the Bar in Hong Kong; or - (ii) a period of not less than 9 months in the Department of Justice, which may include a period not exceeding 3 months on secondment to the Legal Aid Department, so long as he has also spent a period of not less than 3 months in such service as is described in sub-paragraph (i) hereof. - (b) Subject to the Bar Council's approval, the period of approved pupillage mentioned in sub-paragraph (a) hereof may include: - (i) any period not exceeding 1 month spent as a judge's marshall in Hong Kong; and - (ii) subject to sub-paragraph (c) hereof, any period not exceeding 3 months as a pupil with a Senior Counsel. - (c) A junior barrister, upon taking silk, may, for the period of one year following his appointment as Senior Counsel or such extended period as the Bar Council may on application approve on a case by case basis 30, continue with his pre-existing commitments as a pupil master, and any period of pupillage undertaken in such circumstances will be counted as having been served with a junior Counsel. - (d) Without prejudice to pupillages already arranged prior to the effective date of this Code, a pupillage shall start on any one of the following 4 days, unless the Bar Council grants an exemption: 1st September, 1st December, 1st April and 2nd July.
+- 11.1 (a) A person who intends to practise as a barrister must serve the period of approved pupillage which shall, subject to reduction by the Chief Judge, be:- - (i) a period of not less than 12 months in the chambers of a junior barrister who, save in exceptional circumstances established to the satisfaction of the Bar Council, has continuously practised for not less than 5 years after commencement of full practice at the Bar in Hong Kong; or - (ii) a period of not less than 9 months in the Department of Justice, which may include a period not exceeding 3 months on secondment to the Legal Aid Department, so long as he has also spent a period of not less than 3 months in such service as is described in sub-paragraph (i) hereof. - (b) Subject to the Bar Council's approval, the period of approved pupillage mentioned in sub-paragraph (a) hereof may include:- - (i) any period not exceeding 1 month spent as a judge's marshall in Hong Kong; and - (ii) subject to sub-paragraph (c) hereof, any period not exceeding 3 months as a pupil with a Senior Counsel. - (c) A junior barrister, upon taking silk, may, for the period of 1 year following his appointment as Senior Counsel or such extended period as the Bar Council may on application approve on a case by case basis30, continue with his pre-existing commitments as a pupil master, and any period of pupillage undertaken in such circumstances will be counted as having been served with a junior Counsel.

-For example, the Bar Council may consider an extension where a particular pre-arranged pupillage goes over the one-year period by an insignificantly short time.
+30 For example, the Bar Council may consider an extension where a particular pre-arranged pupillage goes over the 1-year period by an insignificantly short time.

-- With a view to ensuring a reasonable duration of pupillage for the benefit of the pupil as well as the pupil master who has to certify the pupil's fitness and suitability to practise as a barrister, save in exceptional circumstances, the Bar Council is unlikely to approve pupillage of less than 3 months with any one barrister. - (b) One such exception is where the last part of a pupil's 12-month approved pupillage may under certain circumstances31 turn out to be less than 3 months.
-Applications for approval of such pupillage will be considered and decided by the Bar Council on a case by case basis, depending on the reason for having to make such arrangement, the duration of such pupillage, the pupillage already served and any other material factors.32 - 11.3 Save in exceptional circumstances, a pupil should spend at least 3 months of the period of approved pupillage on criminal work and 3 months on civil work, which should include, but not be limited to, the minimum pupillage requirements suggested in Part II of Annex 13.
+- (d) Without prejudice to pupillages already arranged prior to the effective date of this Code, a pupillage shall start on any one of the following 4 days, unless the Bar Council grants an exemption: 1 September, 1 December, 1 April and 2 July. - 11.2 (a) With a view to ensuring a reasonable duration of pupillage for the benefit of the pupil as well as the pupil master who has to certify the pupil's fitness and suitability to practise as a barrister, save in exceptional circumstances, the Bar Council is unlikely to approve pupillage of less than 3 months with any one barrister. - (b) One such exception is where the last part of a pupil's 12-month approved pupillage may under certain circumstances31 turn out to be less than 3 months.
+Applications for approval of such pupillage will be considered and decided by the Bar Council on a case by case basis, depending on the reason for having to make such arrangement, the duration of such pupillage, the pupillage already served and any other material factors32. - 11.3 Save in exceptional circumstances, a pupil should spend at least 3 months of the period of approved pupillage on criminal work and 3 months on civil work, which should include, but not be limited to, the minimum pupillage requirements suggested in Part II of Annex 13.